scottwat86/scottwat86.github.io/index.md

 # BIO
 Hello world!
 My name is Scott and I grew up in California and Washington.
 I graduated in 2010 from University of Washington with a BS in Engineering.
 Although I had several experiences with technology in my youth, from building my first computer at age 10, to experimenting with Red Hat Linux command line, I never went pro.
 In my mid-career as a project manager I've decided to make the leap move into technology.
 This site is dedicated to my data science and programming journey.
 Lets learn some Python 3!

-Thanks to Jeffrey Hu for the resource:
+# Python Exercises

-https://github.com/zhiwehu/Python-programming-exercises/blob/master/100%2B%20Python%20challenging%20programming%20exercises.txt
+Thanks to Jeffrey Hu for the resource: https://github.com/zhiwehu/Python-programming-exercises/blob/master/100%2B%20Python%20challenging%20programming%20exercises.txt

 __05-14-2019__